To take a photograph is to paint with light

 The boy next door, who was a few years older than me, had a dark-room.
 He was happy to share the cost of chemicals, and together we mastered the messy art of dark-room developing and printing.
 My friend did indeed become a professional photographer.

-For me a career in business meant that photography took a backseat.
-Until 2010, when I bought a Leica M9; a fully manual rangefinder camera that in many ways took me back to where I first started, but with the benefits (and arguably draw-backs) of digital.
+A camera has always stayed close at hand, and in 2010 I bought a Leica M9.
+This fully manual rangefinder camera in many ways took me back to where I first started, but with the benefits (and arguably draw-backs) of digital.

-Travelling from my home in Auckland (NZ), I have created a portfolio of photos to form the basis for several series and two books; a sample of photos is included under ‘Works’.
-A small selection of photos is offered for sale as framed prints on fine art paper.
-For books and prints. please refer to ‘Shop’.
+Over the past 12+ years I have created a portfolio of photos to form the basis for several series and two books; a sample of photos is included under ‘Works’.
+For books and prints for sale, please refer to ‘Shop’.